carcara-br/carcara-angular-webpack/README.md

   <img src="https://github.com/fromdenisvieira/carcara-angular/blob/master/carcara.jpg" width="150">
 </p>

-# Carcará Angular Boilerplate
+# Carcará Angular Webpack Boilerplate

 Carcará-angular is a simple Boilerplate to start angular projects with the most common structures and tasks of my workflow.

 ## About the Name Carcará
 In 2013, serve the Brazilian army through the core of preparation of reserve officers (NPOR) of 59th motorized infantry battalion in Maceió-AL. CARCARÁ was the name given to my squad, which went through a great experience that contributed to my life in many ways and naming this project and others to come is a way to demonstrate his great use to me, but also I hope it is for all to see.

+This is a demo of angular, webpack, oclazyload(to lazyLoad modules), sass.

+The base app has pages 1-3, and page4 module is optional.
+See below to build it.

 This project uses or makes :

 1. Atomic SASS Styles
-2. AngularAMD
+2. oclazyload(to lazyLoad modules) :ok:
 3. Editor Config
-4. Babel
+4. Babel :ok:
 5. Tests
    * Jasmine
    * Karma
    * Protractor
-4. Gulp
+4. Webpack :ok:
-   * Compile Sass
+   * Compile Sass :ok:
    * Watch Files
    * Live Reload
    * Uglify & Concat JS
    * JS Linter
-   * Move to Dist Folder
+   * Move to Dist Folder :ok:
    * Minify images
    * Create Sprites